saptarshibasu/aws-study/README.md

 * You can set up the operating system authentication mechanism you want, which might include X.509 certificate authentication, Microsoft Active Directory, or local operating system accounts
 * For spot instance,
   * The **Termination Notice** will be available 2 minutes before termination
-  * The **Termination Notice** is accessible to code running on the instance via the instance’s metadata at http://169.254.169.254/latest/meta-data/spot/termination-time
+  * The **Termination Notice** is accessible to code running on the instance via the instance’s metadata at `http://169.254.169.254/latest/meta-data/spot/termination-time`
   * The **spot/termination-time** metadata field will become available when the instance has been marked for termination
   * The **spot/termination-time** metadata field will contain the time when a shutdown signal will be sent to the instance’s operating system
   * The Spot Instance Request’s bid status will be set to marked-for-termination
   * The bid status is accessible via the **DescribeSpotInstanceRequests** API for use by programs that manage Spot bids and instances
 * Amazon recommends that interested applications poll for the **termination notice** at five-second intervals
 * If you get an **InstanceLimitExceeded** error when you try to launch a new instance or restart a stopped instance, you have reached the limit on the number of instances that you can launch in a region.
+Possible solutions
-You can request an instance limit increase on a per-region basis
+  * request an instance limit increase on a per-region basis
+  * Launch the instance in a different region
 * If you get an **InsufficientInstanceCapacity** error when you try to launch an instance or restart a stopped instance, it indicates AWS does not currently have enough available On-Demand capacity to service your request.
+Possible solutions
-Wait a few minutes and then submit your request again; capacity can shift frequently
+  * Wait a few minutes and then submit your request again; capacity can shift frequently
+  * Submit a new request with a reduced number of instances
+  * If you're launching an instance, submit a new request without specifying an Availability Zone
+  * If you're launching an instance, submit a new request using a different instance type
+  * If you are launching instances into a cluster placement group, you can get an insufficient capacity error
 * The following are a few reasons why an instance might **immediately terminate**:
   * You've reached your EBS volume limit
   * An EBS snapshot is corrupt